-Of course, this book is also meant to be useful for instructors of legal research, whether librarians, practitioners, or both.
+Of course, this book is also meant to be useful for instructors of legal research, whether their background is in librarianship, legal practice, or both.
 Legal educators have witnessed the slow shift from print to online but have had little comprehensive support in terms of teaching materials.
 This text seeks to fill some of that gap by presenting in a single text the concepts and related learning outcomes that are the foundation for credible competence in online legal research.
-Our hope is that by choosing an OER format, we create a space for this conversation to expand to our colleagues across other institutions.
-We look forward to hearing about what you do with the text based on its availability through a Creative Commons license.
+Our hope is that by choosing an OER format, we create a space for this conversation to expand and include our colleagues across other institutions.
+We look forward to hearing about what you do with the text, based on its availability through a Creative Commons license.

 Finally, and perhaps most importantly, we wrote this text with our students in mind.
-As legal educators, our primary goal is to teach students to successfully manage the huge volume of legal information currently available to them online, and to prepare them to become savvy consumers of legal information, and capable creators of innovative legal solutions for their clients.
+As legal educators, our primary goal is to teach students to successfully manage the huge volume of legal information currently available to them online; to prepare them to be savvy consumers of legal information, and capable creators of innovative legal solutions for their clients.